adriaan-vd-graaf/mrlink2/README.md

 We appreciate everybody trying to use our software, so we try to come back to you as soon as possible!

 ### Requirements
-MR-link-2 has been tested on macOS X and Linux combined with Python 3.9, 3.10 and 3.11.
+MR-link-2 has been tested on MacOS X and Linux combined with Python 3.9, 3.10 and 3.11.
 Although not tested, every Python version from 3.6 onwards should work.
 We require some (standard) python packages to be installed, these are: `numpy`, `scipy` and `pandas`.
 If they haven't been installed, please install these using pip.